cis3296f22/snakehunt/README.md

 # How to run
 On Windows and Mac:
-1. Download server.exe (Windows) or server (Mac) from the latest release, this will now be called the server executable
+1. Download `server.exe` (Windows) or `server` (Mac) from the latest release, this will now be called the server executable
-2. Download client.exe (Windows) or client (Mac) from the latest release, this will now be called the client executable
+2. Download `client.exe` (Windows) or `client` (Mac) from the latest release, this will now be called the client executable
 3. Open the server executable.
 Ignore the warning messages, you can trust us!
-4. A terminal will pop up, note the IP and port number.
+4. A terminal will pop up, **note the IP and port number**.
 5. Open the client executable, also ignore warning messages.
 6. A terminal will pop up prompting an input for IP, enter the IP found at step 4
 7. Enter port number found at step 4
-8. Repeat 5 - 7 to connect multiple clients
+8. Repeat 5 - 7 to connect multiple clients (from a single computer, you can open multiple terminals and open the client executable in each terminal)

 Alternatively, if you do not want to download an executable for Windows or Mac, or if you use Linux,